YuehHanChen/WeRateDogs-Twitter-Analysis/README.md

 ### limitation:

-- Limitation 1: There are only 15% of the data have stages means the analysis about stages will will be 85% degree inaccurate.
+- Limitation 1: There are only 15% of the data documenting sizes.
+Yet we didn’t conduct the confidence interval or hypothesis testing to test if our conclusion for size is believable, so the audience should have some degree doubt our insights.

-- Limitation 2: There are 80% of the data have predicted breeds means the future prediction about breeds will be around 20% degree inaccurate.
+- Limitation 2: I’m not sure how the breeds were predicted by the people who created the machine learning models, so the predicted breeds should be doubted to some degree by the audience.
+There are no 100% sure things in our conclusions.

 **Other factor in WeRateDogs:**